Syllabus

 From time to time the materials to be found in the Casebook will be supplemented with other materials that are helpful or important.

 You will see from the Syllabus that the course is divided into Units.
 Each Unit is identified as relating to one or two weeks of work.
-The materials for each week will appear in a narrative format, but will with some frequency refer you to the text, or to a link to news or other materials.
+The materials for each week will appear in a narrative format but will with some frequency refer you to the text, or to a link to news or other materials.
+Classes will be lecture-captured, and PowerPoint slides will be posted on the course website.

 6. METHOD OF EVALUATION

-There will be a final 3-hour open-book examination worth 50%.
-Participation including attendance, class activities, blogging etc. will be worth 30%.
-There will be a drafting assignment worth 10% where you will be asked to write a short memorandum identifying legal issues on a set of facts as if you were an associate in law firm.
-There will also be a written assignment asking you to analyze a legal issue through an ethical lens, also worth 10%.
+There will be a final 3-hour open-book examination worth 60%.
+Participation including attendance, class activities, posts etc. will be worth 20%.
+There will be a research assignment of 1500 words worth 20% where you will be asked to identify and analyze a corporate legal issue of your choosing.

 7. COURSE Outline/UNITS

 Corporate law exists not only within legal and juridical contexts, but also within political and social ones.
-Prof. Joel Bakan’s seminal film the corporation explores those nexus points.
-As part of this Unit you should also begin familiarizing yourself with the course materials and syllabus generally.
+As part of this Unit, you should also begin familiarizing yourself with the course materials and syllabus generally.

 You will be introduced to some of the themes that recur throughout the course.
 These themes should constitute helpful reference points as you go through the materials.